giudicelli/symfony-distributed-architecture/README.md

 # symfony-distributed-architecture ![CI](https://github.com/giudicelli/symfony-distributed-architecture/workflows/CI/badge.svg)

 Symfony Distributed Architecture is a Symfony bundle.
-It extends [distributed-architecture](https://github.com/giudicelli/distributed-architecture) to provide compatibility with the Command system from Symfony.
+It extends [distributed-architecture](https://github.com/giudicelli/distributed-architecture) and [distributed-architecture-queue](https://github.com/giudicelli/distributed-architecture-queue) to provide compatibility with the Command system from Symfony.

 If you want to use an interface to control you distributed architecture, you can install [symfony-distributed-architecture-admin](https://github.com/giudicelli/symfony-distributed-architecture-admin).